google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

 much information or content to preload].
 This means [Media Source Extensions (MSE)] is not compatible with `preload`.

-Resource fetching will start only when initial HTML document has been completely loaded and parsed (eg. `DOMContentLoaded` event) while the very different `window.onload` event will be fired when resource has actually been fetched.
+Resource fetching will start only when the initial HTML document has been completely loaded and parsed (e.g. the `DOMContentLoaded` event has fired) while the very different `window.onload` event will be fired when resource has actually been fetched.

 <figure>
   <img src="/web/fundamentals/media/images/video-preload/video-preload.svg">
 </figure>

-Setting `preload` value to `metadata` indicates that the user is not expected to need the video, but that fetching its metadata (dimensions, track list, duration, and so on) is desirable.
+Setting the `preload` attribute to `metadata` indicates that the user is not expected to need the video, but that fetching its metadata (dimensions, track list, duration, and so on) is desirable.

 ```
 <video id="video" preload="metadata" src="file.mp4" controls></video>